m50d/m50d.github.com/_posts/2014-05-16-signs-your-java-program.md

 Thanks to Scala's "uniform access principle", a simple property can be replaced by accessor methods without changing downstream code - meaning you don't need to add the methods until you actually need them.
 So when what looks like a simple property access is actually something more complex, the method that does this stands out, rather than being lost in a sea of getters.

 C# has a syntactic shortcut for properties with trivial getters; I predict that Java will gain a similar feature in the not too distant future.
-But even if Java adopted the C# feature, data classes in Java would still more verbose than Scala's case classes, and the latter can be used today.
+But even if Java adopted the C# feature, data classes in Java would still more verbose than Scala's case classes - and the latter can be used today.